wiloon/blog/content/post/archive-1/trip.md

 * **Noun** : **Travel** nowadays is faster than before.
 * **Adjective** : There is a **travel** agency beside the bank.

-<strong class="ind-10">TripThe word **trip** is used to talk about a short journey somewhere for a purpose, business or pleasure.
+TripThe word **trip** is used to talk about a short journey somewhere for a purpose, business or pleasure.

 * For our wedding anniversary, we went on a **trip** to Venice.
 * My boss is often away on business **trips**.
 * During our holiday we took a boat **trip** to the islands.

-<strong class="ind-10">JourneyA **journey** is the distance covered when travelling from one place to another.
+JourneyA **journey** is the distance covered when travelling from one place to another.

 'Journey' can refer to a long distance or a short regular one.